Wilson Chandler: Los Angeles Clippers (2019)

 On February 6, 2019, Chandler was traded, along with Mike Muscala, Landry Shamet and a number of future draft picks, to the Los Angeles Clippers in exchange for Tobias Harris, Boban Marjanović and Mike Scott.

 Brooklyn Nets (2019–2020)

 On July 8, 2019, Chandler signed with the Brooklyn Nets on a one-year, veteran minimum contract.
 On August 29, Chandler was suspended by the NBA for 25 games for use of performance-enhancing drugs (PED).
 He was flagged for Ipamorelin, a growth hormone that has been on the NBA's list of banned substances since 2016.
 During his treatment for a quadriceps injury sustained during the 2018–19 season, Chandler was given small doses of the drug by his personal physician.
 Chandler returned from his suspension and made his season debut with the Nets on December 15 in a 109–89 win against the Philadelphia 76ers.

 Return to Zhejiang (2020)

-On September 8, 2020, it was reported that Chandler had returned to Zhejiang Guangsha Lions.
+On September 8, 2020, it was reported that Chandler had returned to the Zhejiang Guangsha Lions.